saitzaw/data-pipeline-for-ds/README.md

 remove the airflow user and password section in docker-compose.yaml when deploy in production

 # Note
- this is not a production Docker image
+ this is not a production Docker image, it is not acceptable to use in prodution all the screte must be save in .env or exprot from the cli